callstack/repack/website/docs/code-splitting/usage.md

 Scripts should only be used by advanced users with deep Webpack knowledge and experience.

-Scripts give a lot of flexibility but it also means the support for them is only limited the [`ChunkManager`](../api/react-native/classes/ChunkManager) API.
+Scripts give a lot of flexibility but it also means the support for them is limited.
 It's not possible for Re.Pack's contributors to support all potential setups using this approach.

 :::